SE-Spring-2025/introduction-to-coin-project-sprint-1-group-c/readme.md

 We will move the current metallurgy (the constant strings) into their own encapsulations.
 All of these various metallurgy encapsulations are related to each other by a common interface that we will call Metallurgy.
 This interface will require a String smelt() method that returns the string constant.

 The Coin abstract class currently has a String metallurgy field.
 We will add a new composition with a Metallurgy delegate named smelter.
 The Coin class will have a new method ```void smelt()``` that it will call to set the metallurgy field.
 This smelt() method will relay the request to the smelter Metallurgy delegate.

+### 4/9/25
+# Coins Project
+## Sprint 4
+### Sprint Goal
+The goal of the sprint is to add "dashboards" as observers.
+And, as always, our code meets our corporate requirements: checkstyle, unit testing.

+### Domain details
+The Treasury Department undersecretary is very happy with your progress so far!
+In fact, they want a "dashboard" to see how things are progressing.
+In particular, they want to see the total number of coins being manufactured and separately the number of quarters.

+### Implementation details
+We will add a new protected and static composition with CoinCounter to the Coin abstract class.
+The concrete coin constructors will call methods on this CoinCounter delegate.
+Our demo class will create a "Total Coins" window employing the observer pattern.
+We will get the CoinCounter object reference from coin.
+We will pass that object to "Total Coins" window constructor.
+This will register with Coin Counter as an observer.

+### 4/16/25
+# Coins Project
+## Sprint 5